Guides

 1. Paying the ATO with a credit card directly

-The most direct way to make a payment by credit card is to head to the ATO EasyPay Portal and input the reference number given to you by your accountant or the ATO for your payment.
+The simplest way to make a tax payment by credit card is to head to the Government EasyPay website.
+Enter the reference number provided by your accountant or the ATO for your payment, and away you go.
+It’s not always the most rewarding, though – we’ll explain why further below.

 ATO credit card payment fees

 When paying the ATO directly using a credit card, you’ll incur a surcharge on the transaction.
-There is no way to avoid this without sacrificing the ability to earn rewards points.
+There’s no way to avoid this without sacrificing the ability to earn reward points.
+(But even then, you might pay the surcharge only to earn zero points anyway, if your card isn’t eligible.
+Firstly though, here are the ATO’s current credit card surcharge rates.

 ---|---|